IsaacGraveley/mobileDev/README.md

 # mobileDev
-Mobile development and design projects for school
+Mobile development and design projects for school changes made